 Having health insurance coverage is required as a condition of enrollment at Ohio State for students enrolled at least half-time and in a degree program of study.
-Students are assessed the fee for Comprehensive Student Health Insurance Plan when they enroll in eligible classes.
+Students are assessed the fee for Comprehensive Student Health Benefits Plan when they enroll in eligible classes.
 The student has the option to waive the health insurance fee by providing proof of other coverage.

-Annual Selection A student's enrollment into or waiver out of the Student Health Insurance Plan is an annual selection.
+Annual Selection A student's enrollment into or waiver out of the Student Health Benefits Plan is an annual selection.
 The enrollment selection that the student chooses is binding for the entire plan year, beginning Autumn term thru the following Summer term, if they remain enrolled in eligible classes.

 Please review this website for eligibility and benefit information on the Comprehensive Plan and the WilceCare Supplement, or for information about how to waive coverage if you have adequate coverage of your own.

 Students may waive out of participation in the Student Health Benefits Plan by documenting that they have adequate coverage under another health insurance plan.
 This documentation of coverage must be confirmed once each year.
 During the registration process students have the opportunity to complete the on-line waiver.
 Students have until 7 days prior to the first day of classes (or within 10 days from enrollment for late enrollees) to fill out the on-line waiver form if they already have health insurance.
 Otherwise they will be automatically enrolled in the Comprehensive Student Health Insurance Plan and the insurance fee will be added to their student account.

 Periodic audits are conducted to determine if waived students have provided correct and complete information and if the health insurance policy is in effect and meets the University's standards for adequate coverage.
 Those student's whose waiver information is deemed not in compliance will be contacted and then enrolled in the University-sponsored plan at the time of discovery and assessed a prorated fee.